Sir Boateng Online

 The electric contacts used in a circuit breaker must carry the load current without excessive heating, and must also withstand the heat of the arc produced when opening the circuit.

-These contacts are made of copper or copper alloys, silver alloys and other highly conductive materials.
+These contacts are made of copper or copper alloys, silver alloys, and other highly conductive materials.
 The life span of the contacts is normally reduced by the erosion of the material due to arcing while interrupting the current.
 Unlike Miniature circuit breakers, high-voltage circuit breakers have replaceable contacts.

-What is Arcing in Circuit breakers?
+What is Arcing in Circuit Breaker?

 To prevent further damage, this arc must be cooled and extinguished in a controlled way, so that the gap between the contacts can again withstand the voltage in the circuit.
 Normally, vacuum, air, insulating gas, or oil are used as the medium to contain the arc.